oracle/odpi/doc/src/public_structs/dpiPoolCreateParams.rst

     Specifies the number of seconds since a connection has last been used before a ping will be performed to verify that the connection is still valid.
 A negative value disables this check.
 The default value is 60.
-    This value is ignored in clients 12.2 and later since a much faster internal check is done by the Oracle client.

 .. member:: int dpiPoolCreateParams.pingTimeout